susam/uncap/dev/README.md

 generate documentation automatically.
 This may be useful in understanding the source code.

-Download Doxygen from
-<http://www.stack.nl/~dimitri/doxygen/download.html> and install it.
-It
+Download Doxygen from <http://doxygen.nl/download.html> and install it.
-is sufficient to download the doxygen binary in a zip, unzip it and copy doxygen.exe and libclang.dll to a directory that is specified in the Windows PATH environment variable.
+It is sufficient to download the doxygen binary in a zip, unzip it, and copy doxygen.exe and libclang.dll to a directory that is specified in the Windows `PATH` environment variable.

 Once installed, change current directory to the top level directory of this project and then enter the following command.